-Although marine turtles interact with both purse seine and longline fisheries, a recent ecological risk assessment conducted for the Atlantic suggested that overall mortality from purse seine fisheries is "trivial" compared to longline fisheries.
-This is likely due to the fact that as predators marine turtles are attracted to baited hooks, and that there may be a higher chance of asphyxiation in longline fisheries particularly when turtles become hooked and can't reach the surface to breathe.
-(Although there is potential marine turtle mortality associated with FAD entanglement, anecdotal evidence suggests this is negligible in comparison to mortality rates in longline fisheries.
-Safe release methods are more straightforward in purse seine fisheries as compared to longline fisheries where there is likely to be a considerable danger of post-release trauma and death due to swallowed hooks and leaders.
+"trivial" compared to longline fisheries6.
+This is likely due to the fact that as predators sea turtles are attracted to baited hooks, and that there may be a higher chance of asphyxiation in longline fisheries particularly when turtles become hooked and can't reach the surface to breathe.
+(Although there is potential sea turtle mortality associated with FAD entanglement, anecdotal evidence suggests this is negligible in comparison to mortality rates in longline fisheries7.
+Safe release methods are more straightforward in purse seine fisheries9 as compared to longline fisheries where there is likely to be a considerable danger of post-release trauma and death due to swallowed hooks and leaders10.
 The only tuna RFMO to adopt a conservation and management measure (CMM) that requires specific changes in fishing practices (i.e. beyond safe release) is WCPFC and these practices are required for shallow set longline fisheries (CMM 2008-03).